portworx/lcfs/lcfs/README.md

 system.
 Operations like writes and creating new layers are failed when file system free space goes below a certain threshold.

-TODO: Handling space fragmentation
+TODO: Handling space fragmentation due to chunk reservation

 File operations

 All file operations take the shared lock on the layer the files they want to operate on belong to.
 They could then proceed after taking the locks on the files involved in those operations in the appropriate mode.
+For reading shared data, no lock on any inode is needed.

-Certain operations like hardlink, rename etc. are not supported across layers of the file system.
+Certain operations like hardlink, rename etc. are not supported across layers of the file system (if attempted manually).

 Writes